Invariance Principle Meets Information Bottleneck for Out-of-Distribution Generalization: Appendix

 \subsubsection{Theory of domain adaptation and domain generalization}

 In the previous section, we discussed works that were directly based on causality/invariance or inspired from it.
-We now briefly review other relevant works on domain adaptation and domain generalization.
-Starting with the seminal works \cite{ben2007analysis,ben2010theory}, there have been many other interesting works in the area of domain adaptation and domain generalization; \cite{muandet2013domain, zhao2019learning, deng2020representation, pagnoni2018pac, albuquerque2019adversarial, garg2021learn, piratla2020efficient, matsuura2020domain,greenfeld2020robust} is an incomplete representative list of works that build the theory of domain adaptation and generalization and construct new methods based on it.
+We now briefly review other relevant works on domain adaptation and domain generalization that are not based on invariance principle from causality.
+Starting with the seminal works \citep{ben2007analysis,ben2010theory}, there have been many other interesting works in the area of domain adaptation and domain generalization. \citep{muandet2013domain, zhao2019learning, albuquerque2019adversarial, piratla2020efficient, matsuura2020domain, deng2020representation, pagnoni2018pac, greenfeld2020robust, garg2021learn} is an incomplete representative list of works that build the theory of domain adaptation and generalization and construct new methods based on it.
 We recommend the reader to \cite{redko2019advances} for further references.

 In the case of domain adaptation, many of these works develop bounds on the loss over the target domain using train data and unlabeled target data.
 In the case of domain generalization, these works develop bounds on the loss over the target domains using training data from multiple domains.
-Other works \cite{ben2012hardness,david2010impossibility} analyze the minimal conditions under which domain adaptation is possible.
+Other works \citep{ben2012hardness,david2010impossibility} analyze the minimal conditions under which domain adaptation is possible.
 In \cite{david2010impossibility}, the authors showed that the two most common assumptions, a) covariate shifts, and b) the presence of a classifier that achieves close to ideal performance simultaneously in train and test domains, are not sufficient for guaranteed domain adaptation.
 In this work, we established the necessary and sufficient conditions for domain generalization in linear classification tasks.
 We showed that under a) covariate shift assumption (SEM in Assumption \ref{assumption 3_new} satisfies the covariate shift), and b) the presence of a common labelling function across all the domains (a much stronger condition than assuming the existence of a classifier that achieves low error across the train and test domains), domain generalization in linear classification is impossible.
 We showed that adding the requirement that the invariant features satisfy support overlap is both necessary and sufficient (our approach IB-IRM succeeds while IRM and ERM fail) in many cases to guarantee domain generalization.